lyra/plugin-odoo/CONTRIBUTING.md

-# Contributing to Odoo PayZen Payment code
+# Contributing to Lyra for Odoo

-Anyone is welcome to contribute to Odoo PayZen Payment.
+Anyone is welcome to contribute to  Lyra payment plugin for Odoo.
 There are various ways you can contribute:

 - Raise an issue on GitHub.
-- Send us a Pull Request with your bug fixes.
+- Send us a Pull Request on **develop** branch with your bug fixes.
 - Fork your own copy of the repository to add new features.
 - Provide feedback and suggestions on enhancements.